Lane Johnson: 2017

 Johnson remained the Eagles' starting right tackle in 2017.
 He suffered a concussion during a Week 5 victory over the Arizona Cardinals.
 Johnson remained in the concussion protocol and missed the Eagles' next game that took place five days later on Thursday Night Football.
-He started 15 games to help the Eagles achieve a 13-3 record and go from worst to first, finishing atop the NFC East division after finishing last in 2016.
+He started 15 games to help the Eagles achieve a 13–3 record and go from worst to first, finishing atop the NFC East division after finishing last in 2016.

 On December 19, 2017, Johnson was named to his first Pro Bowl along with right guard Brandon Brooks.
 Near the end of the season, Johnson received an overall grade of 85.2 and ranked fifth amongst all offensive tackles by Pro Football Focus.
 He was ranked the top right tackle and received a $250,000 bonus for making the Pro Bowl.
 Johnson did not attend the Pro Bowl as the Eagles would play in Super Bowl LII.
 He was ranked 95th by his peers on the NFL Top 100 Players of 2018.

 Johnson and Chris Long wore rubber masks of a German Shepherd (symbolic of the team's underdog status) after the 2017 Divisional playoff game versus the Atlanta Falcons, as the Falcons were considered favorites to win.
-Following the game, Philadelphia Eagles fans bought so many dog masks from Amazon that they were sold out.
-In Super Bowl LII, the Eagles defeated the New England Patriots 41-33 to give Johnson his first Super Bowl ring.
+Following the game, Eagles fans bought so many dog masks from Amazon that they were sold out.
+In Super Bowl LII, the Eagles defeated the New England Patriots 41–33 to give Johnson his first Super Bowl ring.